avrae/avrae/README.md

 ##### Actually Running Avrae
 ###### Redis
-You will need to run a Redis cache to serve as a high-performance cache.
+You will need to run a Redis instance to serve as a high-performance cache.
 Download [Redis 4.0](https://redis.io/download) and run a redis server locally **before** launching Avrae.
 ###### MongoDB
 You will also need to run a MongoDB instance to serve as Avrae's database.
 ###### Avrae